Dangerous Woman: Music and lyrics

-The Japan and the Target deluxe edition features 2 new songs and the then-intended lead single "Focus".
-"Step on Up" is a drum filled pop song with live drums and blaring saxophones used in its instrumentation.
-A mash-up of this song with "Gimme More" by Britney Spears, created in 2018 by YouTube user FrenchFriMashups, started to gain popularity in 2020 on social platform TikTok.
+The Target deluxe edition features two new songs, while the Japan deluxe edition includes the bonus track "Focus".
 "Jason's Song (Gave It Away)" is a jazz song, co-written and produced by musician Jason Robert Brown who composed the track inspired by Broadway productions.
-In the song Grande sings among piano notes: "I'm no blow-up doll, no free-for-all, no slave to your decision,"/"Gotta find a way to break the spell, to get the hell away from those who block my vision."
-According to Elias Light from Rolling Stone the track uses a backdrop of light, cocktail soul for a declaration of independence.
-The song is included as an additional track on the Target version and the Japan Special Price edition of Dangerous Woman, which would later be released onto streaming services on May 20, 2021 to coincide with its 5 year anniversary.
+In the song, Grande sings among piano notes: "I'm no blow-up doll, no free-for-all, no slave to your decision / Gotta find a way to break the spell, to get the hell away from those who block my vision."
+According to Elias Light from Rolling Stone, the track uses a backdrop of light, cocktail soul for a declaration of independence.